StrahinjaGolubovic/Gymble/GITHUB_SETUP.md

 3. Click "New Project"
 4. Select "Deploy from GitHub repo"
 5. Authorize Railway to access your GitHub
-6. Select your `Gymble` repository
+6. Select your `streakd` repository
 7. Railway will automatically start building!

 ## Troubleshooting